-If you are relatively new to binoculars and how binoculars work, you need to learn what the numbers stand for, what the different features are and how all this sets the different binoculars apart.
+If you are relatively new to binoculars and how binoculars work, you need to learn what the numbers stand for, what the different features are, and how all this sets the different binoculars apart.
 Here are the basics about binoculars explained and how are binoculars rated.
-When choosing a particular pair of binoculars, study its features and specifications and compare those with similar models.
-This will help you choose the most appropriate binoculars that is right for you.
+When you need to choose a particular pair of binoculars, you need to check its features and specifications and compare them with similar models.
+This will help you choose the most suitable binoculars for you.

 Binoculars Buying Guide – How Are Binoculars Rated

 The “perfect binoculars” do not exist.
 When choosing the best binoculars for nature or bird watching you have to be willing to compromise.
 You need to set priorities and evaluate features that are less important to you.

 - Be clear about binocular ratings and specifications